 Organisationally, the CPLO is an extension of the head office of the SACBC in Pretoria, and is located in Cape Town, the seat of Parliament.
-The office reports to a bishop designated as the link between it and the conference (presently Bishop Kevin Dowling CSsR, of the Diocese of Rustenburg) and accounts for its activities at the biannual plenary meetings of the Bishops’ Conference.
+The office reports to a bishop designated as the link between it and the Bishops’ Conference (presently Bishop Victor Phalana of Klerksdorp) and accounts for its activities at the biannual plenary meetings of the Bishops’ Conference.

 Written responses are made to policy documents such as Green Papers and White Papers, reports of the Law Commission and the like.

 Informal contact with Members of Parliament, cabinet ministers and senior civil servants is an important and fruitful part of the work.
 It is often the case that more can be achieved over a lunch or dinner, where conversation is frank and off the record, than by making a formal submission.

 Attendance at parliament, on notable occasions such as the annual opening and the budget speech, and at everyday committee meetings or question time, is a way of showing the interest and involvement of the Church, and of interacting with the parliamentary process.

 Networking and, when necessary, forming alliances with other civil society organisations and parliamentary monitoring groups helps to maximise resources and capacity when working on the same pieces of legislation.

 Roundtable Discussions and Webinars facilitate debate and exchange between civil society representatives and community members on the one hand, and MPs, officials and other decision-makers on the other.